 The Fellow would have several opportunities to become involved in emergency preparedness efforts.
-Specifically, IVPS provides staffing for the Long-Term Surveillance (LTS) Annex, a team of injury and chronic disease MDH staff which stands ready to provide expertise for responding to the long-term surveillance needs in emergency responses.
+Specifically, the Division of Injury Prevention and Mental Health (IPMH) provides staffing for the Long-Term Surveillance (LTS) Annex, a team of injury and chronic disease MDH staff which stands ready to provide expertise for responding to the long-term surveillance needs in emergency responses.
 The LTS Annex was activated in 2020 to track long term impacts of COVID, including surveillance of long COVID.
 More than 15 investigation topics have been identified so far.
 The primary mentor for this Fellowship is a member of the LTS Annex.
 If the LTS Annex is activated for another emergency response, the Fellow would have the opportunity to participate.
 Additionally, when the LTS Annex resumes meeting to prepare for unknown future responses, the Fellow will be included.
 Further training on emergency preparedness may also be used to fulfill the Fellow's needs for emergency preparedness experience.

-Time allocation: 0.3 FTE, primarily in conducting investigation into COVID-19 and workplace risk factors, and long COVID's impact on workers and workplaces.
+Time allocation: 0.1 FTE, primarily in conducting investigation into workplace-related outbreaks and long COVID's impact on workers and workplaces.